Yichus: History

-Types of yichus
+Types

-Mechutan

 Being the mechutan (מְחוּתָּן, father of one's child's spouse) of a notable person is sometimes considered important enough to include in a wedding invitation and in giving other credentials.
 Although primarily used for same generation relatives, it can be used beyond that generation.
+Being a ben achar ben (literally son-after-son, i.e. patrilineal) descendant is sometimes considered more notable than other forms of descent.